mystardustcaptain/mattodo/README.md

 ```bash
 curl -X POST -H "Authorization: Bearer my_JWT_token" http://localhost:9003/todo -H "Content-Type: application/json" --data "{'title': 'My Birthday', 'completed': false}"
 ```
+Only `title` and `completed` fields will be taken into creation process.

-If successful, you will received the Todo item created:
+If successful, you will received the full JSON of the Todo item created:
 ```json
 {
     "id": 15,